Salvation in Christianity: Moral transformation

 The "moral influence theory of atonement" was developed, or most notably propagated, by Abelard (1079–1142), as an alternative to Anselm's satisfaction theory.
-Abelard not only "rejected the idea of Jesus' death as a ransom paid to the devil", which turned the Devil into a rival god, but also objected to the idea that Jesus' death was a "debt paid to God's honor".
-He also objected to the emphasis on God's judgment, and the idea that God changed his mind after the sinner accepted Jesus' sacrificial death, which was not easily reconcilable with the idea of "the perfect, impassible God [who] does not change".
+Abelard not only "rejected the idea of Jesus's death as a ransom paid to the devil", which turned the Devil into a rival god, but also objected to the idea that Jesus's death was a "debt paid to God's honor".
+He also objected to the emphasis on God's judgment, and the idea that God changed his mind after the sinner accepted Jesus's sacrificial death, which was not easily reconcilable with the idea of "the perfect, impassible God [who] does not change".
 Abelard focused on changing man's perception of God – not to be seen as offended, harsh, and judgemental, but as loving.
 According to Abelard, "Jesus died as the demonstration of God's love", a demonstration which can change the hearts and minds of the sinners, turning back to God.

 During the Protestant Reformation in Western Christianity, the majority of the Reformers strongly rejected the moral influence view of the atonement in favor of penal substitution, a highly forensic modification of the honor-oriented Anselmian satisfaction model.
-Fausto Sozzini's Socinian arm of the Reformation maintained a belief in the moral influence view of the atonement.
+However, Fausto Sozzini's Socinian arm of the Reformation maintained a belief in the moral influence view of the atonement.
 Socinianism was an early form of Unitarianism, and the Unitarian Church today maintains a moral influence view of the atonement, as do many liberal Protestant theologians of the modern age.

 During the 18th century, versions of the moral influence view found overwhelming support among German theologians, most notably the Enlightenment philosopher Immanuel Kant.
 In the 19th and 20th century, it has been popular among liberal Protestant thinkers in the Anglican, Methodist, Lutheran, and Presbyterian churches, including the Anglican theologian Hastings Rashdall.
 A number of English theological works in the last hundred years have advocated and popularized the moral influence theory of atonement.

 A strong division has remained since the Reformation between liberal Protestants (who typically adopt a moral influence view) and conservative Protestants (who typically adopt a penal substitutionary view).
 Both sides believe that their position is taught by the Bible.

 Moral example theory

 A related theory, the "moral example theory", was developed by Faustus Socinus (1539–1604) in his work De Jesu Christo servatore (1578).
 He rejected the idea of "vicarious satisfaction".
-According to Socinus, Jesus' death offers us a perfect example of self-sacrificial dedication to God."
+According to Socinus, Jesus's death offers us a perfect example of self-sacrificial dedication to God."

 A number of theologians see "example" (or "exemplar") theories of the atonement as variations of the moral influence theory.
 Wayne Grudem, however, argues that "Whereas the moral influence theory says that Christ's death teaches us how much God loves us, the example theory says that Christ's death teaches us how we should live."
 Grudem identifies the Socinians as supporters of the example theory.